 I co-lead the sewing class and do most of the instruction but this year I have a team that is doing most of the prep so I won’t be posting pictures of the projects most likely but working in the class today was one of the things that made me feel so much better.
 One of our projects is a group quilt and today was the day the kids start piecing the top and they were all fairly into it.
 We are doing it slightly differently this year so they had less to do but they seemed to finish fast even taking that into account.
 I would like to think that they were inspired by my presentation of various quilts of different types to show them all the possibilities.
 I might just hold on to that for a while.
 Whatever the reason it was quite satisfying to watch!

-I am going to keep my fingers crosses that the days keep improving.
+I am going to keep my fingers crossed that the days keep improving.
 I could sure use more good news and uplifting feelings.